Ajrakhpur: A Village Built Around a Craft

 Outside the workshop in Ajrakhpur, the blue walls catching the light, flowers and greenery softening the dry ground.

 Inside, the space was light-filled and generous.
 Shelves lined with wooden blocks in careful rows, and on the worktable a tray of small labelled jars: natural indigo, iron, myrobalan, madder, rhubarb root, alum, henna, lac.
-The palette of the craft set out with a quiet order that told you everything about how seriously this work is taken.
+The palette of the craft.

 The interior of Khatri Sufiyan Ismail’s ajrakh workshop in Ajrakhpur — long printing tables, shelves lined with wooden blocks, and two printers at work in a light-filled, ordered space.